Key Takeaways from the American College of Rheumatology Conference 2024

 The abstract on the safety and efficacy of CABA-201, a fully human autologous 4-1 BB anti-CD19 CAR T cell therapy, highlighted promising results from the RESET-Myositis™ and RESET-SLE™ clinical trials.
 Two subjects were dosed: one with non-renal SLE and the other with SRP+ immune-mediated necrotizing myopathy.
 Both subjects tolerated the treatment well, with no serious adverse events (SAE), cytokine release syndrome (CRS), or immune effector cell-associated neurotoxicity syndrome (ICANS).
 The administered dose resulted in CAR T cell expansion, peripheral B cell depletion, and biomarker and clinical improvements consistent with previous data.

-This abstract will detail the development of RO7507062, a CD19-targeting T-cell bispecific antibody (CD19TCB), and the design of its ongoing phase 1 trial in SLE.
+This abstract detailed the development of RO7507062, a CD19-targeting T-cell bispecific antibody (CD19TCB), and the design of its ongoing phase 1 trial in SLE.
 RO7507062 represents a significant advancement in T cell engager therapies, mediating potent B cell depletion with a minimal cytokine release profile, reducing the risk of CRS.
 The ongoing phase 1 trial explores both single ascending and fractionated dosing strategies, focusing on safety, tolerability, pharmacokinetics, and pharmacodynamics, including T-cell activation and cytokine release.
 RO7507062 offers a promising therapeutic approach by leveraging T cell engagers to deliver targeted B-cell depletion in autoimmune disease like SLE.

 4. Clinical Trials in Sjögren’s Syndrome

-The phase 2 DAHLIAS trial will present pivotal data on nipocalimab, an anti-FcRn monoclonal antibody, in primary Sjögren’s Disease (SjD).
+The phase 2 DAHLIAS trial presented pivotal data on nipocalimab, an anti-FcRn monoclonal antibody, in primary Sjögren’s Disease (SjD).
 This multicenter, randomized, placebo-controlled study enrolled 163 patients with active SjD, assessing the efficacy of nipocalimab at 5 mg/kg and 15 mg/kg doses.
 The primary endpoint was the change in the Clinical European League Against Rheumatism Sjögren’s Syndrome Disease Activity Index (clinESSDAI) at week 24.
 Results showed that the 15 mg/kg group achieved a significant improvement versus placebo (-2.65;90% Cl: -4.03, -1.28; p=0.002).
 Secondary endpoints, including Physician Global Assessment and ESSDAI, also favored the 15 mg/kg dose.
 Safety was acceptable, with similar adverse event rates across groups.
 This study confirms the potential of FcRn inhibition in treating SjD and supports further development of nipocalimab in this population.

 Recent findings from 3 randomized controlled trials highlight the importance of biomarker-based patient selection for clinical trials in SjD.
 These studies suggest that different clusters, or “endotypes,” of SjD patients—identified through transcriptomic analysis—respond differently to treatments like hydroxychloroquine, leflunomide, rituximab, and abatacept.
 For instance, patients with a pronounced interferon signature (Cluster 1) were significantly more likely to respond to therapy compared to placebo, while those in a “healthy-like” cluster (Cluster 2) showed minimal treatment response.
-This research highlights the critical need for precise biomarker-driven patient stratification in future trials, enabling targeted therapies and improving the chances of achieving meaningful clinical outcomes.
+This research highlighted the critical need for precise biomarker-driven patient stratification in future trials, enabling targeted therapies and improving the chances of achieving meaningful clinical outcomes.

 5. Clinical Trials in Systemic Vasculitis

-The TAPIR trial provides key insights into the use of low-dose glucocorticoids (prednisone) for maintaining remission in granulomatosis with polyangiitis (GPA), an ANCA-associated vasculitis characterized by small vessel inflammation and granulomatous tissue infiltration.
+The TAPIR trial provided key insights into the use of low-dose glucocorticoids (prednisone) for maintaining remission in granulomatosis with polyangiitis (GPA), an ANCA-associated vasculitis characterized by small vessel inflammation and granulomatous tissue infiltration.
 GPA typically affects the paranasal sinuses, organs such as lungs, and kidneys, but it can present with a wide range of symptoms and even mimic cancer or infection.
-The trial’s findings show that continuing prednisone at 5 mg/day reduces the likelihood of minor disease relapses over 6 months compared to tapering off prednisone completely.
+The trial’s findings show that continuing prednisone at 5 mg/day reduced the likelihood of minor disease relapses over 6 months compared to tapering off prednisone completely.
 This benefit was particularly evident in patients not receiving rituximab, suggesting a more tailored approach for non-rituximab regimens.
 Importantly, no significant differences were observed in patient-reported outcomes or the risk of major relapses, regardless of prednisone dose.
 These results have critical implications for future clinical trial design, emphasizing the need for careful tapering strategies and patient selection, particularly for regimens that do not include rituximab.

 In the SELECT-GCA phase 3 trial, the efficacy and safety of Upadacitinib (UPA) were evaluated in patients with giant cell arteritis (GCA), with the positive results reaffirming its potential as a new treatment option.
 The study, conducted across 24 countries, compared UPA (7.5 mg and 15 mg daily) combined with a 26-week glucocorticoid (GC) taper regimen to placebo with a 52-week GC taper.
 The primary analysis of the first 52-week period demonstrated that UPA15 achieved sustained remission in 46% of patients compared to 29% in the placebo group (P=0.0019).
 UPA15 also met 9 of 11 secondary endpoints, including a significant reduction in disease flares, improved FACIT-Fatigue scores, and notably lower cumulative GC exposure (1615 mg vs. 2882 mg, P>0.0001).
 Safety outcomes were generally consistent with the known safety profile of UPA, although numerically higher rates of herpes zoster and lymphopenia were observed in the UPA15 group.
 Importantly, no major adverse cardiovascular events (MACE) were reported in the UPA groups.
 These findings, first presented at EULAR 2024, confirm UPA15’s superior efficacy and reduced GC burden, positioning it as a promising new oral therapy for GCA.